ajose-malik/elsewhere/README.md

 # Elsewhere is an app with inspiring adventures.
-If you a nomad, then this app is for you. if you are not a nomad, this app is still for you.
+If you are a nomad, then this app is for you. if you are not a nomad, this app is still for you.